HaramChoi-askui/custom-element/README.md

 ├─ human_figure.png
 ```

-## Write the askui Test Code
+## Write the askui Code

-- If you are prepared with the image above, let's jump into our test code:
+- If you are prepared with the image above, let's jump into our code:

 ```ts
 import { aui } from './helper/jest.setup';